If you’ve been into eating healthy for any length of time you’ve probably considered “cutting carbs.”

 If you eat whole foods, you’re going to avoid the blood sugar spikes and dips.

 Complex carbohydrates found in whole foods act as a slow-release of energy.
-These unrefined carbs from nature include plenty of fibre and proteins, meaning our bodies take longer to convert them into glucose.
+These unrefined carbs from nature include plenty of fiber and proteins, meaning our bodies take longer to convert them into glucose.

 When you eat complex carbohydrates, your blood sugar rises and falls steadily, skipping the ride on the rollercoaster.
 By the time you need more energy, it’s actually time for your next meal.